MicrosoftLearning/mslearn-cosmosdb/api-for-mongodb/instructions/01-create-mongodb-objects/java-create-mongodb-objects.md

     ```

 1. The next step connects to the **products** database.
-Note that if this database doesn't exist it will create it only if also creates a collection in the same connection.
+Note that if this database doesn't exist it will create it only if also creates a collection in the same connection or by using extension commands.
 Add the following to the script in the editor.

     ```java
                 // connect to the database "products"